 The Government argues that the legislative history supports the IRS Rule.
 (Opp.
-44-49.)
+30-35.)
 But it does not identify any legislative history that directly discusses, much less answers, the relevant question-i.e., whether subsidies are available on federal Exchanges.
 In fact, Congress barely discussed the federal Exchanges at all, apparently because the overwhelming consensus was that states would submit to the Act's pressures and establish their own Exchanges.
-What little history exists shows that conditioning subsidies on state participation in Exchanges was proposed early on, adopted by the Senate Finance Committee, and forced onto the House of Representatives when ACA supporters lost their filibuster-proof Senate majority.
+What little history exists shows that conditioning subsidies on state participation in Exchanges was proposed early on, adopted by the Senate Committees working on the legislation, and forced onto the House of Representatives when ACA supporters lost their filibuster-proof Senate majority and so were unable to authorize spending that the Senate had not already approved.

-Thus, while it is always "inappropriate" to use legislative history to rewrite a statute that is "unambiguous," Performance Coal, 642 F.3d at 238, the legislative history is particularly worthless here, given that there is "no basis for the court to conclude that [Congress] voted for a regulatory scheme other than that provided by the words in the statute," Engine Mfrs.
+Thus, while judges must always "stick to [the] duty of enforcing the terms of the statute" when they "are clear and unambiguous," Sigmon Coal, 226 F.3d at 305, resort to legislative history is particularly worthless here, where there is "no basis for the court to conclude that [Congress] voted for a regulatory scheme other than that provided by the words in the statute," Engine Mfrs.
 Ass'n v.
 EPA, 88 F.3d 1075, 1092 (D.C.
 Cir.
 1996).
-As the D.C.
-Circuit has explained, "[t]he haste and confusion attendant upon the passage of [a] massive bill do not license the court to rewrite it" but rather "are all the more reason for us to hew to the statutory text."
+"The haste and confusion attendant upon the passage of [a] massive bill do not license the court to rewrite it" but rather "are all the more reason for us to hew to the statutory text."
 Id.

 1. Although the Government boldly claims that the legislative history "confirms" the IRS Rule, its real argument is that there is no legislative history contradicting the IRS Rule-that no legislative history confirms that the ACA's text means what it says.
 To the extent that the Government cites any actual statements by legislators (Opp.
-47), they are banal descriptions of the ACA's scheme, but do not even purport to address the fallback federal Exchanges or delve into the details of who would be eligible for subsidies under what circumstances.
-The same is true of the generalities quoted by amicus Families USA.
+33), they are banal descriptions of the ACA's scheme, but do not even purport to address the fallback federal Exchanges or delve into the details of who would be eligible for subsidies under what circumstances.7 The same is true of the generalities quoted by amicus Families USA.
 (See Dkt.
-No. 54, at 18-22.)
+32-1, at 18-22.)

 2. The Government's legislative-history argument is thus that surely someone would have said something (other than, of course, expressly in the statute) if Congress had really meant to deprive federal Exchanges of subsidies.
-But Congress barely discussed the fallback federal Exchanges at all, so it is hardly a surprise that it never publicly analyzed the subsidiary question whether they would offer subsidies.
+But Congress barely discussed the fallback federal Exchanges at all, so it is hardly a surprise that it never publicly debated the subsidiary question whether they would offer subsidies.
 And there is good reason for that.

 As the Government admits, the House initially passed a bill under which the federal government would presumptively operate all of the Exchanges.
 (Opp.
-45.)
+31.)
 Moderate Senators demanded state-run Exchanges and, as a tool to incentivize participation by states, the Senate enacted a bill that conditioned subsidies on such.
 The House had little choice but to "silently acced[e]" to that plan (Opp.
-46) after the election of Senator Scott Brown deprived ACA-supporters of a filibuster-proof Senate majority.
+32) after the election of Senator Scott Brown deprived ACA-supporters of a filibuster-proof Senate majority.
 See Michael Cooper, G.O.P.
 Senate Victory Stuns Democrats, N.Y.
 TIMES, Jan.
 19, 2010, at A1.
-To be sure, limited changes to the Senate bill could be and were approved in the special reconciliation process (Opp.
-45), but not major structural and potentially deficit-increasing changes like switching from state-based Exchanges back to the House's preferred national exchange.
+To be sure, limited changes to the Senate bill could be and were approved in the special reconciliation process.
+(Opp.
+31.)
+But measures that would have increased the deficit, like authorizing subsidies in federal Exchanges, would (absent countervailing savings or revenues) have been deemed "extraneous" under the so-called "Byrd Rule" and therefore could not have been implemented through reconciliation, as everyone in Congress would have been well aware.
 See 2 U.S.C. § 644.